A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with

 Our main results are as follows: \begin{itemize}

-\item We find the $\zeta$ averaged over the full galaxy sample to increase towards larger galactocentric distances.
-An increasing contribution from a bursty SFH towards the outskirts is one plausible explanation for this trend.
-A smoothly declining SFH with an increasingly sharper decline towards the galactic outskirts can also explain the observed trend.
+\item We find the $\zeta$ averaged over the full galaxy sample to increase toward larger galactocentric distances.
+An increasing contribution from a bursty SFH toward the outskirts is one plausible explanation for this trend.
+A smoothly declining SFH with an increasingly sharper decline toward the galactic outskirts can also explain the observed trend.

 \item We further split our sample into three bins according to the galaxy stellar mass.
 We find the low- and intermediate-mass samples exhibit $\zeta$ that is roughly constant and indicative of little-to-no evolution in the galaxy SFH as a function of radius.
 The higher-than-equilibrium value of $\zeta$ is also indicative of bursty SFHs, which is consistent with existing studies that suggest galaxies below $\sim$10$^9$~M$_\odot$ to be dominated by bursty star-formation.